Zero Waste Dish Soap: 13 Brands For Clean Plates & A Clean Planet

 Unscented and made from a simple blend of sodium cocoyl isethionate, sodium coco sulfate, and vinegar, it’s tough enough to also clean ovens and stained Pyrex.

-The ingredients sound a bit scary, but they are all still natural, though the soap is obviously not sulfate free.
+The ingredients sound a bit scary, but they are all still natural, and the sodium coco sulfate has a low EWG score.

 Because it comes in a cute, reusable mason jar, it’s actually easier to preserve long term than soap bars, which have to dry out.
 This dish soap paste will hold up even if it stays a little wet.